-Students who violate this policy will be subject to appropriate disciplinary action under the Student Conduct Code and consistent with applicable local, state and federal law.
+Students who violate this policy will be subject to appropriate disciplinary action under the Code of Student Conduct and consistent with applicable local, state and federal law.

 Illegal drugs are those drugs or controlled substances the possession of which is unlawful under federal, state or local law, and include prescription drugs obtained without a lawful prescription, or are used in a manner inconsistent with prescription directions.